 In February 2012, the Bank adopted a management restructuring through the introduction of a one-tier management and supervisory model, composed of the Board of Directors, including an Executive Committee and Audit Committee (the latter comprising non-executive members, in accordance with the applicable law), and of the Statutory Auditor.

-In December 2012, the Bank prepared and presented to the Portuguese government a Restructuring Plan, required by national law and by the applicable European rules on matters of State aid.
-The Restructuring Plan was formally submitted by the Portuguese government to the EC and, in July 2013, the Bank agreed with the EC a Restructuring Plan, entailing an improvement of the profitability of the Bank in Portugal through continued cost reduction.
-In September 2013, the DG Comp announced its formal decision in connection with its agreement with the Portuguese authorities concerning the Bank's Restructuring Plan.
+In December 2012, the Bank prepared and presented to the Portuguese government a restructuring plan (the "Restructuring Plan"), required by national law and by the applicable European rules on matters of State aid.
+The Restructuring Plan was formally submitted by the Portuguese government to the European Commission and, in July 2013, the Bank agreed with the European Commission a Restructuring Plan, entailing an improvement of the profitability of the Bank in Portugal through continued cost reduction.
+In September 2013, the Directorate-General for Competition announced its formal decision in connection with its agreement with the Portuguese authorities concerning the Bank's Restructuring Plan.
 Pursuant to the decision, the Bank's Restructuring Plan was found in compliance with the European Union's rules relating to State aid, demonstrating the Bank's viability without continued State support.
 The approved Restructuring Plan aimed at strengthening the Bank's strategy by focusing on its core activities.